Hurricane Laura: Facts, FAQs, and How to Help

 Since 2005, we have supported more than 4 million children affected by hurricanes and other natural disasters in the U.S.

-A donation to the Hurricane Laura Children's Relief Fund will help support the urgent needs of children and families impacted by Hurricane Laura.
+A donation to the Gulf Coast Hurricanes Relief Fund will help support the urgent needs of children and families impacted by Hurricane Laura.

 Learn more about Save the Children’s natural disaster response and emergency relief programs across the United States.